 In large-scale web applications, sanitization requirements often vary based on who is interacting with the application.
 This is referred to as role-based sanitization.
-For example, Wordpress allows authors to insert certain HTML tags in their blog posts that commenters may not [39].
+For example, Wordpress allows authors to insert certain HTML tags in their blog posts that commenters may not [46].
 Similar approaches are taken by phpBB and Drupal.
-This complexity is reflected in sanitization libraries like Anti-XSS [23] or OWASP HTML Sanitizer Library [26], and HTML Purifier [41], where the developer can select different policies for sanitization of HTML.
+This complexity is reflected in sanitization libraries such as AntiXSS [27], OWASP HTML Sanitizer Library [30], and HTML Purifier [48], where the developer can select different policies for sanitization of HTML.

-This source-sensitivity arises because not all users are created equal, and that authentication provides a degree of trust (and increase of capabilities) that is not warranted for non-authenticated users.
+This source sensitivity arises because not all users are created equal, and that authentication provides a degree of trust (and increase of capabilities) that is not warranted for non-authenticated users.